ordina-jworks/ordina-jworks.github.io/_posts/2021-04-02-being-productive-with-typescript.md

 The first thing to notice here, is that the interface is unstable.
 `startTime` and `dueDate` are using a [union type](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html#union-types){:target="_blank" rel="noopener noreferrer"}, this means it can be either a string or a Date.
-Then there is also the difference for Date and Time, having a ymd-string or a isoString respectively.
+Then there is also the fact that we're working with a date and a timestamp, having a ymd-string or a isoString respectively.
-Finally there is the [type assertion](https://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions){:target="_blank" rel="noopener noreferrer"}.
+Finally there is the [type assertion](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions){:target="_blank" rel="noopener noreferrer"}, where we are telling typescript to interpret `startTime` and `dueDate` `as Date`.
 Type assertions happen when Typescript is getting in your way.
 It is adding negative value at this point.

 - ~~Readability~~
 - ~~Code hinting~~